aadarsh-ganta/Spotify-Playlist/README.md

 • Simulates the decision-making process for playlist assignments

-• Implements several data structures, encapsulation, interfaces, and file I/O to manage the flow of data and interactions between component
+• Implements several data structures, encapsulation, interfaces, and file I/O to manage the flow of data and interactions between components